hudarahma/tesla-clone/README.md

  A few simple steps, you can set up the project:
 ## Installation

-1. Clone the repo in your terminal:
+1. Clone the repo in your terminal:<br />
     `git clone https://github.com/hudarahma/tesla-clone.git`

-2. Install NPM packages
+2. Install NPM packages<br />
     `npm install`

-3. Start the project with:
+3. Start the project with:<br />
     `npm start`

 ### `npm start`